MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 # Troubleshoot high CPU usage issues in SQL Server

-This article provides step-by-step procedures to help fix high CPU usage issues for a computer that is running SQL Server.
+This article provides step-by-step procedure to diagnose and fix high CPU usage issues on a computer that is running SQL Server.

 See the following possible causes of most high CPU usage issues: